aliisaro/Dev/Week3/Reflection-journal/Week3.md

 ### Final Thoughts:

-Doing the tasks in the competition especially improved my learning, so I'm glad that me and Joonas participated in it.
-We divided the tasks between us and it took a while but worked in the end.
+Doing the tasks in the competition especially improved my learning, so I'm glad that me and Joonas participated in it, although I did not do task 5 exactly how it was supposed to be done.

 ### Next Steps: